CodyWallace245/Portfolio/_posts/2022-10-22-TIR-Targets.markdown

 TIR Targets were designed to catch your eye, be easily placed anywhere in or on the net, and provide sufficient feedback to let you know you really hit the mark.

--> Picture of the straps
--> Picture of the bells
--> Picture of the targets + colors

 ## Iteration 1

 This project started with simple designs that, in retrospect, look quite awful - but hey you start somewhere.